lovespotify/lovespotify.github.io/playlistgeneration.md

 {% include spotifyPlaylist.html id="3cmQ4zigAypspZtFZ7HM5V" %}

+Looking through and listening to the songs in this playlist, we indeed see that many of the songs are also in the slow, sadder variety, which seems quite promising.
+For example, "I Will Always Love You" and "Come What May" seem to be good continuations of songs that were provided in the base playlists.
+However, we also get some anomalies.
+"Take Me Back Baby" is entirely jazz, which is a little different, as is "My Little Machine."
+There are also some songs in a foreign language such as "Ala ta deye tignaye", as well as several songs that are faster and happier.

 ### Boosted Tree Recommendation 1

 After training our boosted tree model (explained further in [Models](https://lovespotify.github.io/models)), we use our model to predict the similarity scores of 5000 songs chosen from the Million Song dataset relative to the base playlist.
 After ranking the scores, we get the top 20 recommendations: